Empowering Black People,

 When it comes to People, we are focusing on increasing representation; recruitment; and education, internships and apprenticeships.
 That means dramatically rethinking our approach to talent, starting by:

-- Expanding our Black managerial population by 30% by 2025 through internal development and recruitment—we will add more than 250 Black associates to managerial roles by 2025, including adding a minimum of 100 Black associates to our executive ranks.
+- Increase U.S. Black managerial representation to 10% of our workforce by 2025 to mirror workforce availability of the communities where we work through internal development and recruitment—we will add more than 250 Black associates to managerial roles by 2025, including adding a minimum of 100 Black associates to our executive ranks.
 Whilst 14% of our U.S. workforce is Black, we know we need to increase representation in leadership.

 - Accelerating our recruitment efforts with Historically Black Colleges and Universities and increasing partnerships with diverse organizations at our core schools.